dotpyScript/Inventory-Management-System/README.md

 4. **HR Manager Module**:
     - Navigate to `/hr-manager` to manage employee records and payroll.

-## QR Code Scanning
+## Barcode Code Scanning

-The application integrates QR code scanning capabilities for efficient inventory tracking and management:
+The application integrates Barcode code scanning capabilities for efficient inventory tracking and management: